enviz/mancala_neuralnet/README.md

 The intelligent ai knows how to maximize its gain.
 The moves between the two programs  become the dataset.
 They play multiple games

-And then a third ai,has no idea about the game or its rules.
-It just learns from the moves generated from the two ai's playing the game.
+And then a third ai, which has no idea about the game or its rules only learns from the moves generated from the two ai's playing the game.

+It Uses a Multinomial logistic classifier with Adam optimizer and 1 hidden layer with 28 neurons with ReLu activation

 For more details on the rules of this game,check the wikipedia link mentioned below: